Percentage Calculator

 How is percentage change calculated?

-Percentage points measure the arithmetic difference between two percentages.
-If interest rates go from 3% to 5%, that is a 2 percentage point increase, but a 66.7% increase in relative terms.
-Always clarify which is meant in financial or statistical contexts.
+Percentage points = arithmetic difference between two percentages.
+Interest from 3% to 5% = 2 percentage points, but a 66.7% increase in relative terms.
+This distinction matters in finance and statistics.